wsldl-pg/docs/CONTRIBUTING.md

 We welcome contributions from everyone.

-You can make a pull request for a document or join a member of the document team.
+You can make a pull request for a document or join as a member of the document team.

 If you're a member of the document team, it's okay to push Markdown files directly to the main branch.